moskytw/clime/README.rst

 Clime
 =====

-**Note**: The 0.1.4 is a rewrote version and it does **not** provide backward compatibility.

 Clime let you convert a module, a dict or an instance into a multi-command CLI program.

-It scans the object to find the functions out, so it is **low couple** with your source.

-And, it scans the aliases and metavars of options from docstring, so you are free from writing the settings of options.
+It just scans the members of an object to find the functions out, so it is **low couple** with your source.
+It also scans the aliases and metavars of options from docstring, so you are free from writing the settings of options.
 You can focus on writing the help text of your CLI program.

 It is a better choice than the heavy `optparse` or `argparse` for simple CLI tasks.

 Let me show an example for you.

-See the full documentaion on http://docs.mosky.tw/clime/ .
+(See the full documentaion on http://docs.mosky.tw/clime/ .)

+**Note**: The 0.1.4 is a rewrote version and it does **not** provide backward compatibility.

 CLI-ize ME!
 -----------